-UN Palestinian refugee agency faces worsening financial plight amid Ukraine-Russia crisis: official | www.lokmattimes.com
+UN Palestinian refugee agency faces worsening financial plight amid Ukraine-Russia crisis: Official | www.lokmattimes.com

 The UNRWA services for Palestinian refugees involve education, health care, relief, infrastructure, camp improvement, protection and microfinance.

-In January, the UNRWA announced that it needs 1.6 billion U.S. dollars from the international community in 2022 to cover expenses and provide services and humanitarian development programs for Palestinian refugees.
-(ANI/Xinhua)
+In January, the UNRWA announced that it needs $1.6 billion from the international community in 2022 to cover expenses and provide services and humanitarian development programs for Palestinian refugees.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app